Mitski: Views on the music industry

 On September 9, 2019, at a show in Central Park, Mitski announced it would be her last show indefinitely, causing her fanbase to express their distress on social media.
 The reaction online to this announcement prompted her to tell her fans she was not going to quit music; however, at the time, she intended to quit music for good.
 She has stated her main reason for quitting was that she had a difficult time grappling with newfound indie stardom when her 2018 album Be the Cowboy hit the mainstream.

 Mitski said the music industry felt like a "super-saturated version of consumerism", and that in the industry "you have to be a product that's being bought and sold and consumed".
 She regrets using her actual name to release music because it no longer felt like it belonged to her, and she felt like "a foreigner" to herself.
 She feared that by continuing to make music, eventually she would begin to create music she did not care about.
 In 2019, Mitski wrote a new single, "Working for the Knife", where she describes her "reluctance to return to the stage".
 In February 2022, Mitski released a new record Laurel Hell, returning to the music industry.

-Views on her fanbase
+Social media and her fanbase

+In 2016, she told Brooklyn Magazine that she had quit Tumblr, explaining, "I started getting messages where teenagers would threaten to hurt themselves if I didn't respond, and I realized that I didn’t want to be that accessible."
+Later, in June 2019, she deleted her social media accounts following the announcement of her "last show indefinitely" that September.
+On August 13, 2019, she reactivated her social media accounts to respond to false child sexual abuse allegations (Note: Though coverage stopped following Mitski's statement, The Daily Dot later published an article dismissing the allegations as a hoax based on contradictory evidence, citing statements from backing guitarist Greg Rutkin, journalist Peyton Thomas, and a Twitter user claiming to be the accuser's brother.) made against her by a Tumblr user, alleging Mitski's sexual abuse and involvement in a sex trafficking ring; Mitski denied the allegations, making a public statement.

+The allegations made on Tumblr of child sex trafficking and abuse against me are completely false in every respect.
+I don't know the accuser, and I don't know how or why they have come to associate me with their trauma.
+I have not ever been part of sex trafficking or child abuse in any form. [...]